 Luckily, Grammarly can help you ensure your emails get your reader’s attention by flagging these very issues in its writing suggestions.

-The dos and don’ts of tone
+The dos and don’ts of tone in writing

 In academic writing, formality is often preferable, but there’s more variation in professional settings.
 For instance, while erring on the side of formality is wise when writing a cover letter, it may be both unnecessary and, in fact, awkward if you sound too stuffy in a quick Slack message to a colleague you work with every day.